How To Find Prime Factors Of A Large Number

 Despite the potential of quantum computing, classical algorithms for prime factorization continue to improve.
 The general number field sieve (GNFS) is currently the most efficient classical algorithm for factoring large numbers.
 Researchers are constantly refining the GNFS algorithm and developing new techniques to optimize its performance.

 One area of active research is the development of specialized hardware for prime factorization.
-By designing hardware specifically tailored to the GNFS algorithm, researchers hope to achieve significant speedups in factoring large numbers.
+By designing hardware specifically built for the GNFS algorithm, researchers hope to achieve significant speedups in factoring large numbers.

 The RSA Factoring Challenge